Meeds-io/whitepaper/intl/es/2-deeds.md

 ## 2.1.
 NFT – Deeds defined

 A non fungible token (NFT) is a unique token that represents a good.
 En el WoM, un Deed se utiliza como un título de propiedad.
-Cada Deed le otorga a su titular el derecho de acceder a varios servicios.
-Por ejemplo, acceder a una oficina digital en el marco del software de Meeds o el derecho de acuñar divisas de Meeds.
+Each Deed gives its owner a right to access several services - for instance, an access to a digital office, powered by the Meeds software and the right to mint Meeds.

 El WoM da la bienvenida a todo tipo de organizaciones: DAO, corporaciones tradicionales, asociaciones, *think tanks*, colaboraciones, compañías de teatro, proyectos grupales, escuelas, etc. El Deed representa su existencia digital en el WoM.